m-zebrak/java-h2db-deans-office/README.md

 My practice with h2 database and JavaFX to learn more about these technologies.

-It is a simple window application that allows to query a database using a form.
+It is a simple window application that allows you to submit database queries using a form.

 There are some SELECT, INSERT, UPDATE, and DELETE queries.
 You can add a row, edit it by editing the values in the form on the left side or delete a selected row.